This Vegan Butternut Squash Soup with Red Lentils is one of my favourite pantry & freezer recipe for using up what you have on hand in a pinch.

 This vegan lentil soup with sweet butternut squash and cauliflower is definitely one of my new go-to recipes because it’s hearty, satisfying and uses up a LOT of the bits of random ingredients I’ve got on hand.

-I like red lentils for their pretty colour and the fact that they cook down super smooth in soup.
+Lentils – I like red lentils for their pretty colour and the fact that they cook down super smooth in soup.
+Make sure you rinse them well before adding them to the pot!

 Cauliflower – This recipe is a great way to sneak in lots of extra veggies and no one will even taste the cauliflower.